Chow Rings of Matroids as Permutation Representations: Proof of Theorem

+The authors thank Connor Simpson for pointing out that the latter bijection is (up to a plus/minus sign) the specialization of a bijection appearing in the work of Pagaria and Pezzoli \cite[Defn.~4.3]{PagariaPezzoli}, where they produce an explicit Poincar\'e duality isomorphism for Chow rings of all {\it polymatroids}. \end{remark}

+In the remainder of this section, we explain a combinatorial proof of Theorem \ref{main-theorem} that works only for the maximal building set $\G_{\max}$; it can be seen as a way of making concrete choices of the SCDs in the previous proof.
+Recall that the \textit{maximal} building set is $\G_\text{max} = \L \setminus \{\emptyset\}$.
+The nested sets in $\G_\text{max}$ are simply chains in $\L \setminus \{\hat{0}\}$ (see Section~\ref{building-set-basics}), and the Feichtner-Yuzvinsky monomials with respect to $\G_\text{max}$ have the form

-This proof borrows an idea from the famous {\it parenthesis-pairing} SCD of Boolean algebras due to Greene and Kleitman \cite{GK}.
+This proof borrows an idea from the famous {\it parenthesis-pairing} SCD of Boolean lattices due to Greene and Kleitman \cite{GK}.
 We begin with a two-step encoding of FY-monomials within a fiber of the map $\supp_+$.

 \begin{defn} \rm Consider all FY-monomials $a=x_{F_1}^{m_1} \cdots x_{F_\ell}^{m_\ell} x_E^{m_{\ell+1}}$ having a fixed extended support set $\supp_+(a)=\{F_1 \subsetneq \cdots \subsetneq F_\ell \subsetneq F_{\ell+1}=E\}$, so $m_1,\ldots,m_\ell \geq 1$ and $m_{\ell+1} \geq 0$.
 In the first step, encode such monomials $a$ via a sequence $\DD(a)$ of length $r$ in three symbols $\times, \bullet$, and a blank space, defined as follows: \begin{itemize} \item $\DD(a)$ has $\bullet$ in the positions $\{\rk(F_1),\ldots,\rk(F_\ell)\}$. \item $\DD(a)$ has $\times$ in the first consecutive $m_i$ positions to the left of $\rk(F_i)$ for each $i=1,2,\ldots,\ell,\ell+1$. \item $\DD(a)$ has a blank space in the remaining positions. \end{itemize}